Stonehill senior leads winning team at international conference

-Stonehill's business program gives students the skills, knowledge and experience needed to launch a career in their chosen field along with a liberal arts foundation that signals to employers that they are a well-rounded and adaptable thinker.
-As our alumni have demonstrated time and time again, it’s this combination of skills that helps pave the way to professional success.
+Our business programs give students the skills, knowledge and experience needed to launch a career in their chosen field along with a liberal arts foundation that signals to employers that they are a well-rounded and adaptable thinker.
+As our alumni have demonstrated repeatedly, it’s this combination of skills that helps pave the way to professional success.

 In a reflection of our Congregation of Holy Cross roots, the business program prepares students “to make ethical, thoughtful and significant contributions to their organizations and communities as professionals,” and stresses the importance of courage and conviction in a global environment.